shaltielshmid/vllm-repetition-collapse-guard-plugin/README.md

 # vLLM Repetition Collapse Guard Plugin

-VLLM-PLugin that Detects and stops LLM generation when it gets stuck in repetition collapse (short repeating loops of tokens or n-grams until max length).
+vLLM-PLugin that detects and stops LLM generation when it gets stuck in repetition collapse (short repeating loops of tokens or n-grams until max length).

 ## Installation